 DM (candidate), Organizational Development and Change, Colorado Technical University, 2016

-MBA in International Management, International Marketing, Monterey Institute of International Studies, 1990
+MBA in International Management, International Marketing, Middlebury Institute of International Studies at Monterey, 1990

 BBA, Administrative Assistant, Pacific Union College, 1989